-Does more than one person want to play Teddy Bears?
+Does more than one person want to play Ignobles?
 Great!
-Combine two sets of Smash Up so people can draft and play the same factions against one another.
-Remember, you can't put two of the same faction together though!
+Combine two sets of Ignobles?
+Great!
+Combine two of the same factions against one another.
+The same faction together though!
 Just use one set of bases when combining.

 ROLL GREDITS